freenas/freenas-docs/userguide/storage.rst

 #ifdef truenas
-.. note:: If the %brand% system has been configured as the passive node in a failover configuration, the screens shown in this chapter will be replaced by a message indicating that this node is passive.
+.. note:: When using an HA (High Availability) %brand% system, connecting to the graphical interface on the passive node only shows a screen indicating that it is the passive node.
 All of the options discussed in this chapter can only be configured on the active node.
 #endif truenas